SIPEC-Animal-Data-Analysis/SIPEC/_sources/source/README.rst.txt

 ::

-   docker pull chadhat/sipec:tf2
+   docker pull sipec/sipec:latest

 **Note:** In order to run docker without ``sudo`` you would need to create a docker group and add your user to it.
 Please follow the instructions on: https://docs.docker.com/engine/install/linux-postinstall/

-The docker image contains the environment and SIPEC scripts.
+The docker image contains the environment, sample data and SIPEC scripts.

 Environment installation
 ~~~~~~~~~~~~~~~~~~~~~~~~

 If you do not want to use the docker container you can follow these
 installation instructions for **Linux**.
 These instructions have been
-tested on Ubuntu 18 and 20.04.
+tested on Ubuntu 20.04 but would most likely also work on Ubuntu 18.

 Step 1: Install Cuda 11.0.3
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Download and install Cuda 11.
-We have tested the setup with cuda 11.0.3.
+Download and install Cuda 11.0.3 (We have tested the setup with this
+cuda version).

 After the installation is finised run ``nvcc --version`` to check the
 installed cuda version.